GaloisInc/mir-json/libs/Patches.md

   This should produce static allocations, which mir-json and crucible-mir will translate just like those arising from static slices and such.

+* Always use `crucible::TypedAllocator` in `RawVecInner` (last applied: June 9, 2026)

+  Upstream has polymorphized the `RawVec` implementation by factoring out most of the logic into a new `RawVecInner` type that's parameterized only by an allocator, not by the element type `T`.
+This makes it difficult to switch over to crucible-mir's allocation functions, which require the element type.
+  This patch modifies `RawVec` to always instantiate `RawVecInner` with `crucible::TypedAllocator<T>` as its allocator, which is minimally invasive and has the effect of threading the element type through to the crucible-mir allocation functions.

 # Notes

 This section contains more detailed notes about why certain patches are written